Reds vs. Rockies: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have won nine of the 16 games they were the moneyline favorite this season (56.2%).
+- The Reds are 10-7 in games they were favored on the moneyline (winning 58.8% of those games).

-- Cincinnati has not yet played a game with moneyline odds of -165 or shorter.
+- Cincinnati has not yet played as moneyline favorites of -175 or shorter.

+- The implied moneyline probablility in this matchup gives the Reds a 63.6% chance to win.

-- Cincinnati has played in 72 games with set over/under, and have combined with opponents to go over the total 41 times (41-30-1).
+- Cincinnati has played in 73 games with an over/under set, and have combined with its opponents to go over the total 41 times (41-31-1).

 - The Reds have collected a 6-6-0 record against the spread this season.